 Industry Benchmarks

-With high open, read, and response rates, it's no wonder businesses utilize SMS marketing strategies.
-Many platforms are offering flexible SMS notification solutions as part of their customer engagement services.
+SMS has high open, read, and response rates.
+No wonder businesses use SMS strategies.
+Many platforms offer flexible SMS solutions as part of their customer tools.

 Keep Costs Low

-Unlike social media, you don't need a high ad budget for users to view your content.
-You also don't have to worry about sponsoring posts or fickle algorithms.
-Using mobile messaging like SMS to market your business keeps costs low while increasing your ROI.
-SMS notifications are a budget-friendly tool that will help grow your business.
+With social media, you need a high ad budget for people to see your content.
+You also have to deal with paid posts and shifting algorithms.
+SMS keeps marketing costs low while raising your ROI.
+It is a budget-friendly tool that helps grow your business.

 Reach Your Target Audience

-Over 6 billion people use mobile phones worldwide, and SMS messaging is the primary form of texting.
-This creates a massive opportunity to increase your reach with SMS messaging and notifications.
-Text messaging allows you to reach a more diverse audience as every age group and demographic uses it.
+Over 6 billion people use mobile phones worldwide.
+SMS is the main form of texting.
+This is a huge chance to grow your reach.
+Text messaging lets you reach a diverse audience.
+Every age group uses it.

 Create Engaging Content